 Here are a few tips for making sure these cookies turn out to be a success:

 2. Sift together the dry ingredients.
-This is important , which means someone will get a salty bitter bite in their cookies.
+This is important to make sure the baking powder and baking soda don't clump up, which means someone could get a salty bitter bite in their cookies.
 You want a light and fluffy mixture of flour, cocoa powder, baking soda, baking powder, and salt.

 4. Add about half the dry ingredients (flour mixture) to the wet ingredients and stir until totally combined.
 Now add half the chocolate chunks and white chocolate chips snd stir.
 Save the second half of the chocolate chunks and chips for later.
 Then dd the rest of the flour mixture and mix until thoroughly combined.
 If you add all the dry ingredients at once, the cookie dough will be too stiff to stir in the chocolate chunks and chips.

 Related recipe: Chocolate Covered Raspberry Brownies

 5. Chill the cookie dough in the fridge for at least a half hour, or even overnight or over two days if you need to.
 Preheat the oven a few minutes before you're ready to bake.